Christopher Cattan: Author

 Cattan writes that he hopes to bring forward two other works, one on Physiognomy, and one on Chiromancy.
 M. Dupréau goes on to say that a friend gave him the book (presumably in manuscript), and that he has attempted to make it more intelligible, for the original language "was in many places wonderfully obscure, difficult and defective, and more Italian than French, the author of this work being Italian by speech and nationality, and not very experienced in our French language."
 (The "original" was therefore written in Italianate French.)
 Lastly (he says to Maistre Nicot), he has dedicated it to him because that is what the author would have done if he were alive, "vous cognoissant" (if he had known him; or, knowing him as he did), since Nicot has sought out many learned and distinguished people on this subject in Italy and Spain. ("Cattan" is therefore dead by 1558.)

 Dupréau's statement that "Cattan" was Italian leaves a doubt about the word "Genevoys" (meaning of Geneva, Switzerland), because at the time there was a prominent patrician family of Cattaneo in Genoa (whose people are called in Italian "Genovese"), in Liguria.
 Scholarly opinion at present is said to incline to the identification of a Genoese called Cristoforo Cattaneo as the author of the Geomancy, also considering this as his only known published work.

-Cristoforo Cattaneo (various)

-There are various very notable persons of this name in that period.